quchen/voron/buildlog.md

 (not super quick since MagicPhoenix made the connector too big to pass through, so I cut, crimped and wago’d it).
 I dread the wire cleanup.
 But config and testing first!
-I also removed the circuits to bed in/out ports of the Octopus, since the bed pulls its power from mains via the big relais, and that one can be triggered using a normal heater output.
+I also removed the circuits to bed in/out ports of the Octopus, since the bed pulls its power from mains via the big relay, and that one can be triggered using a normal heater output.

 I thought about skipping LED wiring for now, but I’m glad I went for it, because I was missing a cable!
 Where was it?
 Turns out I wired probe1 (meant for inductive) instead of probe0 (Klicky).
 Klicky has two poles, inductive 3, so that’s where my cable was hiding!
 Anyway, LED wired, Klicky wired.